The dimension of polynomial growth holomorphic functions and forms on gradient K\"ahler Ricci shrinkers: Ancient caloric functions and holomorphic functions

 where $r(x)$ is the geodesic distance from some fixed point. \begin{cor} The dimension of holomorphic functions with polynomial growth on a gradient shrinking K\"ahler Ricci soliton is finite.
 More precisely,

 counting multiplicity.
-In particular, bounded holomorphic functions must be constant. \end{cor} \begin{proof} Let $u$ be a holomorphic function with polynomial growth of degree at most $d$, then we can find a constant $C$ such that
+In particular, sub-linear holomorphic functions must be constant. \end{cor} \begin{proof} Let $u$ be a holomorphic function with polynomial growth of degree at most $d$, then we can find a constant $C$ such that

 where $r(x) = r_p(x)$ is the distance to a fixed point $p$, WLOG we can choose $p$ to be a minimal point of the potential function $f$, hence a fixed point of $\Phi_t$.

 Let $u = v + \sqrt{-1}w$ where $v$ and $w$ are real valued function.
 We first look at the real part $v$.
 Note that $v$ is harmonic on each time slice of the associated ancient solution, and is independent of time, hence an ancient caloric function along the Ricci flow.